x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 In September 2021, we announced that effective **October 1, 2022**, we will begin disabling Basic authentication for Outlook, EWS, RPS, POP, IMAP, and EAS protocols in Exchange Online.
 SMTP Auth will also be disabled if it is not being used.
 See full announcement: [Basic Authentication and Exchange Online – September 2021 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-september-2021-update/ba-p/2772210).

+**Note:** Basic Authentication in Office 365 Operated by 21Vianet will disabled starting March 31st 2023.
+All other cloud instances are subject to the October 1, 2022 date.

 ## Impact to messaging protocols and existing applications

 This change affects the applications and scripts you might use in different ways.